BreakawayConsulting/platform-sel4-docs/sel4-platform.md

 Communication between two PDs does in general **not** imply a specific trust relationship between the two PDs.

-The overall communications within th system form a non-directed, cyclic graph with protection domains as the nodes and communication channels as the edges.
+The overall communications within the system form a non-directed, cyclic graph with protection domains as the nodes and communication channels as the edges.

 A communication channel between two PDs provides the following: